galaxyproject/training-material/topics/galaxy-interface/tutorials/workflow-automation/tutorial.md

 > Planemo provides a more detailed tutorial on the `planemo run` functionality [here](https://planemo.readthedocs.io/en/latest/running.html).
 The pages on '[Best Practices for Maintaining Galaxy Workflows](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html)' and '[Test Format](https://planemo.readthedocs.io/en/latest/test_format.html)' also contain a lot of useful information.
 {:.comment}

-For the purposes of this tutorial, we assume you have a recent version of Planemo installed in a virtual environment.
+For the purposes of this tutorial, we assume you have a recent version of Planemo (0.74.4 or later) installed in a virtual environment.
 If you don't, please follow the [installation instructions](https://planemo.readthedocs.io/en/latest/installation.html#pip).

 ## Get the workflow and prepare the job file